 Diarrhea is a common ailment in all mammals.
-Sometimes it’s serious and sometimes it’s just a tiny upset stomach.
+Sometimes, it’s severe; sometimes, it’s just a tiny upset stomach.
 However, diarrhea in dogs should be monitored since dogs can’t tell us what’s wrong.
-If your dog gets diarrhea, pay close attention to see if it’s something to worry about or not.
+If your dog gets diarrhea, pay close attention to whether it’s something to worry about.

 Diarrhea in Dogs

 Diarrhea, sometimes called loose stools, is usually a symptom of something else.
-That something else could be something as simple as a food that caused a minor upset stomach or it could be something more serious like a parasite or inflammatory bowel disease.
+That something else could be as simple as a food that caused a minor upset stomach or something more severe like a parasite or inflammatory bowel disease.
 The problem is that when it occurs in our pets, we can’t simply ask them…

-Which is why as loving and caring pet owners, it’s up to us to look for signs and clues that might help us understand what exactly is causing our pet to have diarrhea.
+This is why, as loving and caring pet owners, it’s up to us to look for signs and clues that might help us understand what is causing our pet to have diarrhea.

-There are also some other things that you’ll want to be on the lookout for which could be “signs” that your dog’s diarrhea could be really serious.
+You’ll also want to look for other things, which could be “signs” that your dog’s diarrhea could be severe.

 Things such as:

-- Blood in diarrhea – any time you see blood in a bowel movement, take it serious.
+- Blood in diarrhea – Take it seriously if you see blood in a bowel movement.
 This could be indicative of a bigger problem.

-- Ongoing Diarrhea – if diarrhea lasts for more than one trip to the toilet, this is a cause for concern.
-Diarrhea for days is definitely not normal!
+- Ongoing Diarrhea – If diarrhea lasts more than one toilet trip, this is a cause for concern.
+Diarrhea for days is not regular!

-- Vomiting – if Diarrhea is accompanied with vomiting along with diarrhea he or she needs immediate care as this could be a serious health condition.
+- Vomiting – If diarrhea is accompanied by vomiting and diarrhea, they need immediate care as this could be a severe health condition.

 - Weight Loss – This could also be something serious.